How to Apply for Social Security Disability Benefits in NY

 If you become disabled in New York, you have several government resources to which you can turn to receive financial help.
 If you have a substantial employment history, you are probably eligible for Social Security Disability Insurance (SSD or SSDI) benefits, if your disability meets other requirements.
 If you have not been working and paying into the SSD system for many years, then you may be eligible to apply for Supplemental Security Income (SSI).
 This blog post explains how to know if you qualify and how to apply for the benefits you deserve in New York.

 At London Disability Advocates for Social Security, we have helped thousands of New Yorkers receive the government disability benefits to which they were entitled and which they can rely on.
-If you have question or you need help applying for your disability benefits, contact us right away and let us help you get your SSD or SSI benefits.
+If you have questions or you need help applying for your disability benefits, contact us right away and let us help you get your SSD or SSI benefits.
 Are You Eligible for New York Social Security Disability Benefits?

-- 1). medically determinable
+- Medically determinable

-- 2). physical or mental impairment,
+- Physical or mental impairment,

 These criteria require evidence in the form of medical records, doctor’s reports, test results, or other reliable documents identifying the nature and severity of your impairments.
-The federal government does not pay benefits to those with only short-term disability.
+The federal government does not pay benefits to those with only short-term disabilities.
 The impairment must be one that has or will prevent you from earning income from employment for at least a year.
 And during that period, your earned income cannot exceed the maximum allowable income eligibility limit.
 In 2022, that means you may not be eligible for SSD if you earn more than $1,350 per month (or $2,260 per month for blind applicants).